 Over the past two decades, sudden and unexpected changes in vehicle use such as those observed during the 2008-09 recession and more recently in response to the economic impact of the COVID-19 pandemic have highlighted the uncertainty surrounding forecasts of future growth in motor vehicle travel.
 Important sources of such uncertainty include concerns about prospects for future economic growth, alternative interpretations of the causes of recent declines in vehicle ownership and use (particularly among younger Americans), and the potential effects on vehicle use of dramatic innovations in technology such as the advent of autonomous vehicles.
-To acknowledge this uncertainty, FHWA provides a range of alternative forecasts for future VMT growth that reflect uncertainty about the outlook for future economic growth, travel behavior, and vehicle technology.
+To acknowledge this uncertainty,

-Motorcycles and buses, which are excluded from the forecasts reported in Table 3, together accounted for only about 1% of all U.S. motor vehicle travel during 2018.
+6 Motorcycles and buses, which are excluded from the forecasts reported in Table 3, together accounted for only about 1% of all U.S. motor vehicle travel during 2018.